threefoldfoundation/www_threefold_io/content/buildnew/index.md

 ## Monetize Your Applications

-Capitalize on our Proof-of-Utilization distribution model, earning up to 50% of cloud utilization revenues as a solution provider.
-Follow our guided process to benefit from our dynamic revenue-sharing model.
+Capitalize on our Proof-of-Utilization distribution model, earning up to 50% of cloud utilization revenues as a solution provider.<br>Follow our guided process to benefit from our dynamic revenue-sharing model.

 <br>